 Energy discounts help reduce your energy costs, and incentives are a nice bonus, but the most important thing to consider when selecting an energy plan is the overall value it offers you.
 It’s also worth considering other factors such as customer service, because no one wants to feel like they’re not being heard when you have a query or problem to raise.
-That’s why Canstar Blue annually surveys households in Queensland to find out how they rate their electricity provider on factors like value for money, customer service, and most importantly, overall customer satisfaction.
-In 2016, Click Energy was rated highest overall.
+That’s why Canstar Blue annually surveys households in Queensland to find out how they rate their electricity provider on important factors like value for money, customer service, and most importantly, overall customer satisfaction.
+In 2018, Alinta Energy has been rated highest overall.

 The key message to take from this comparison is that it’s always a good idea to review your energy plans and assess other offers on the market.
 Households in Brisbane do not get the best deal on electricity, so unless you’re happy paying over the odds, make sure you shop around.
 There are savings to be found.